Ronald Gidwitz: Business career

-For many years, a company controlled by Gidwitz and his brother Ralph owned the Evergreen Terrace housing project in Joliet, Illinois, a 356-unit complex of high-rise apartments where 90% of tenants were families with young African-American single mothers.
+For many years, a company controlled by Gidwitz and his cousin Ralph owned the Evergreen Terrace housing project in Joliet, Illinois, a 356-unit complex of high-rise apartments where 90% of tenants were families with young African-American single mothers.
 Their management of the complex attracted strong criticism, including from then-Senator Barack Obama.
-There were descriptions made of “inhumane conditions” and an overwhelming stench of urine in the complex.
-The mayor of Joliet described the complex as “unsafe and dangerous, a public nuisance and a blighted area”.
-A judge declared that the standards were “deplorable”.
+There were descriptions made of "inhumane conditions" and an overwhelming stench of urine in the complex.
+The mayor of Joliet described the complex as "unsafe and dangerous, a public nuisance and a blighted area".
+A judge declared that the standards were "deplorable".
 Gidwitz, in court, blamed the City of Joliet, claiming that they had repeatedly blocked attempts to secure federal financing for improvements.
 He especially noted his frustration in being turned down by the city in his effort to improve security—one of the main issues the same city had questioned.

 Political career

-Chairman of the Board of City Colleges of Chicago
+City of Chicago positions

+Mayor Harold Washington appointed Gidwitz the Chairman of the Chicago Economic Development Commission.
+He retained this position during the mayoralty of Eugene Sawyer.
 Gidwitz was appointed chairman of the Board of City Colleges of Chicago by mayor Richard M. Daley in 1991.
+He was confirmed by the Chicago City Council on October 2, 1991.
+He replaced previous CCC chairman Reynaldo Glover.
 His appointment was seen as an effort by Daley to involve the business community in the city's education reform.
 His tenure ended when he resigned on April 14, 1999, amid a power struggle with the new chancellor Wayne Watson.
 Gidwitz's tenure was highly criticized by faculty in the system.
 Between 1991 and 1995, the system lost $50 million in high-risk investments.

 Chairman of the Illinois State Board of Education

 Gidwitz was appointed a member of the Illinois State Board of Education in 1999.
 Gidwitz soon became chairman of the Illinois State Board of Education in April 1999, having been nominated by Governor George Ryan.

 In 1999, early into his tenure as chairman of the Illinois State Board of Education, Gidwitz made comments about the state's mathematics score on standardized testing, which accused the state's public school teachers of being inadequately trained on providing instruction on the subject.
 Superintendents of many school districts took issue to his remarks, with Paul Vallas (the CEO of Chicago Public Schools) remarking on Gidwitz, "he's not a supporter of public education, and he has a low opinion of teachers and schools in general."

 Having again been nominated by Governor George Ryan, Gidwitz was reconfirmed by the Illinois Senate on November 14, 2001, to continue to serve as chairman of the Illinois State Board of Education.
-His term expired on April 18, 2003.
+His term as board president expired on April 18, 2003.
 He continued to serve as a member of the board until the following year.